-f you are a furniture manufacturer or refinisher, your facility probably generates hazardous waste.
-That means you are regulated by the U.S. Environmental Protection Agency (EPA) under a federal law called the Resource Conservation and Recovery Act (RCRA).
-Under RCRA, you are required to follow certain procedures when generating, transporting, storing, treating, or disposing of hazardous waste.
+If you are a textile manufacturer, your facility might generate hazardous waste.
+If so, you are regulated by the U.S. Environmental Protection Agency (EPA) under a federal law called the Resource Conservation and Recovery Act (RCRA).
+Under RCRA, you are required to follow certain procedures when generating, storing, transporting, treating, or disposing of hazardous waste.
 RCRA in Focus provides an overview of the federal regulations you are required to follow and the wastes that are likely to be hazardous in your business.
 It also provides federal recycling and pollution prevention options to help you decrease the amount of hazardous waste you generate.